Lirikklimov/virtual-keyboard/README.md

 # virtual-keyboard
 My virtual keyboard.
-Made by example of Alex Lushchenko
+Made by lesson of Alex Lushchenko